cannonkeys/ck-docs/docs/photon-build-guide.md

 # Photon Build Guide
 In this guide, we will go through the building process of your brand new Photon Keyboard!
 If you run into any issues not covered by this guide check out our [PCB Troubleshooting guide](https://docs.cannonkeys.com/troubleshooting/), and reach out to our support team via the widget found in the bottom right corner of our [contact us page](https://cannonkeys.com/pages/contact-us) if you're still having trouble.
-If you want to learn more about the Mac/Windows toggle switch and BT functionality, check out our [Photon User Guide](/photon-user-guide).
+If you want to learn more about the Mac/Windows toggle switch and wireless BT functionality, check out our [Photon User Guide](/photon-user-guide).

 ## Getting Started